surg0r/lamport/README.md

 <b>verify_lkey(sig, message, pub)</b>

-Evaluates whether message signature is valid by creating the public key from the signature.
+Evaluates whether message signature is valid by recreating the public key from the signature.
 Returns true or false.